Course code: AVI50215. Par Avion Flight Training is a Registered Training Organisation – provider number 40601

 - an AVI50215 Diploma of Aviation (Commercial Pilot Licence – Aeroplane) – a nationally recognised qualification issued by Par Avion Flight Training as Registered Training Organisation (provider number 40601); and

-- an Australian Private Pilot Licence (PPL) 1 issued by the Civil Aviation Safety Authority (CASA); and
+- a Private Pilot Licence (PPL) 2 issued by the Civil Aviation Safety Authority (CASA); and

-- an Australian Commercial Pilot Licence (CPL) 1 issued by CASA.
+- a Commercial Pilot Licence (CPL) 2 issued by CASA.

-The course is a timetable of theoretical learning, practical learning and assessment.
+The course is a blend of theoretical, practical and self-guided learning, together with assessment.
 The timetable is carefully designed to assist students to progress through the learning and assessment requirements in an achievable and meaningful way.

 - undertaking guided self-study and assessment preparation.

-The course is predominantly in-person (face-to-face) learning with interactive group work and individual time with an instructor.
-Much of the course content is also available online and in printed study guides, however students are also expected to attend all theory classes.
+The course is primarily in-person (face-to-face) learning with interactive classroom work and individual time with an instructor.
+Much of the course content is also available online and in printed study guides to support student self-study.

 For further information on the content of the course, see the qualification details in AVI50215 Diploma of Aviation (Commercial Pilot Licence – Aeroplane) on training.gov.au.